Introduction to the Ecommerce SEO Course

 Please allow me to introduce my self.

 I started playing with SEO in 1998 with a small website that I built to make some cash.
 I approached the business model with the “build it, and they will come” expectation, just like anyone else back in the day.
 You guessed right; it did not happen!
 Searchers could not find my website because it did not rank on the first page of Yahoo!, and back in ‘98, it was all about Yahoo, not Google.
 So, I started learning how to attract organic traffic.
 I read all the SEO books I could get my hands on; I read forums, articles, newsletters and then I tested, tested and tested again.
-I finally made it to the top five in few months, and then …
+I finally made it to the top five in a few months, and then …

 … I discovered my passion: SEO.
 A few years later I started being attracted to more complex SEO issues, specific to e-commerce websites.

 Fast forward to today, I am still passionate about SEO and e-commerce.
-Meanwhile, adding more knowledge from different fields, helps me approach SEO with consideration to information architecture, usability, site performance and user experience.
+Meanwhile, adding more knowledge from different fields, helps me approach SEO with consideration to information architecture, usability, site performance, and user experience.

 In the past, I worked with companies large and small, ranging from spas around the corner to multi-million e-commerce websites.
-I helped others like you succeed in extremely competitive niches such as jewelry, hotel bookings, and online pharma.
+I helped others like you to succeed in extremely competitive niches such as jewelry, hotel bookings, and online pharma.
 I am hoping that by creating this course, I will be able to help way more of you, than offering one to one consulting to just a few businesses.

 Feel free to get in touch with me either by contacting me on the website or by connecting using LinkedIn and Twitter.